baldh/leraning-GraphQL-client/README.md

-# leraning-GraphQL-client
+# Catstronauts - client

-Client app for learning GraphQL
+The starting point of the `client` code for Odyssey Lift-off I course.